miszu98/N_Threads_Search/README.md

 # N_Threads_Search

-### A program that runs as many threads as we want and searches the data in the file, each thread searches the appropriate separated areas of the file
+### A program that runs as many threads as we want and searches minimum salary in the data in the file, each thread searches the appropriate separated areas of the file